 4. Head and tail lights, reflex reflectors, safety warning labels, horn, and rear views mirror.

-5. Hip restraints (each passenger must have their own seat belt) and hand holds.
-The Georgia State Patrol will require that the trasportation of all children be in compliance with the child safety seat and booster seat laws.
+5. Hip restraints (each passenger must have their own seat belt) and handholds.
+The Georgia State Patrol will require that the transportation of all children be in compliance with the child safety seat and booster seat laws.

 THIS LAW DOES NOT AFFECT THE USE OF ALL-TERRAIN VEHICLES ON THE PUBLIC ROADS, WHICH IS STILL STRICTLY PROHIBITED.